bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Processes in Flyingpigeon
 *************************

-Flyingpigeon provides processes focussing on climate impact and extrem values.
+Flyingpigeon provides processes for climate model data analytis, climate impact studies and extrem values investigatins.

+.. _analogs:

+CASTf90 first downloads fields from NCEP reanalysis (sea level pressure, slp, as default) and then searches for a given simulation period the most similar cases within a given data base period according to a given distance measure.
+Finally it writes the N most similar days including the calculated distances for them to an output file

 .. _extremvalues: